Verisk Analytics (VRSK) Q1 2017 Results - Earnings Call Transcript

 Eva F. Huston - Verisk Analytics, Inc.

 Yes, so on the first question, I would say, it's roughly half that are multiyear.
-And I think we've talked about in the past how we pick moments in time where we respond to (30:57) the customers and also market conditions where we choose to pull those out or shorten those.
+And I think we've talked about in the past how we pick moments in time where we're responsive to customers and also market conditions where we choose to pull those out or shorten those.
 And what I would say is just with regards to WoodMac, we do continue, just in the reported results, to see some lag effect from the customer management in previous periods.
 But as we look at the business signing today, we're really seeing good growth in renewal signings, cross-sell, we have existing products.
 We have new solutions added from acquisitions over the past year or so.
 So we like how the year is shaping up so far.

 Hamzah Mazari - Macquarie Capital (USA), Inc.

 Great.
 And then just a question on capital allocation, leverage is pretty low.
 It doesn't seem like there's any significant scale deals outside of the current verticals that you're in.
-Maybe if you could just frame for us your appetite to put on a dividend here, given your highly reoccurring revenue base, and with regards to that, the $100 million buyback.
+Maybe if you could just frame for us your appetite to put on a dividend here, given your highly reoccurring revenue base, and with regard to that, the $100 million buyback.
 Is that a run rate we should expect going forward?

 Scott G. Stephenson - Verisk Analytics, Inc.

 Yes.
 So, let me start with that.
 Eva might want to add a little something to this.
 But I want to go back to kind of the premise of your question.
 We actually have always seen the M&A program as being sort of the complement to our program of internal investment.
-One of the values that we believe that we bring to our investors that is unique, is that we have hundreds of people walking the halls of our customers on a daily basis.
+One of the values that we believe that we bring to our investors that is unique is that we have hundreds of people walking the halls of our customers on a daily basis.
 And being in such close contact with our customers, we're able to see the solutions that are making a difference for them.
 First and foremost, our own, of course.

 But, we're actually able to see other third parties and knowing where we think value lies and what our strategy is about and having this intelligence in terms of what else is going on in the market, we will always lean into the program of M&A. And in fact, if anything, we've really redoubled our efforts to enlist everybody to be a part of the M&A team.